 You might have surgery to remove:

-- an area of the breast (called breast conserving surgery)
+- an area of the breast (breast conserving surgery)

-After breast conserving surgery you usually have radiotherapy to the rest of the breast tissue.
+After breast conserving surgery you usually have radiotherapy to the rest of the breast.

-You might have chemotherapy before surgery (known as neo adjuvant treatment).
-The aim is to shrink a large cancer enough to make an operation possible.
+You might have chemotherapy before surgery.
+This is called neo adjuvant treatment.
+The aim is to shrink the cancer enough to make the operation possible.
 Or it might mean that you can have an area of the breast removed, instead of needing a mastectomy.

-You usually have chemotherapy after the operation.
-The chemotherapy reduces the risk of the breast cancer coming back.
+You usually also have chemotherapy after the operation.
+This reduces the risk of the breast cancer coming back.
 You usually have a combination of chemotherapy drugs that might include:

 You might have drugs to prevent or slow down bone thinning (osteoporosis).
-They can help treat or reduce bone damage caused by the breast cancer.
+These are called bisphosphonates.
+They can help treat or reduce bone damage caused by breast cancer.
 You usually have it alongside your cancer treatment.

-You might also have bisphosphonates if you have breast cancer that has spread to the bones, to try and prevent any bone problems and reduce pain.
+You may also have bisphosphonates if you have breast cancer that has spread to the bones.
+This is to prevent any bone problems and reduce pain.

-Your doctor or nurse might ask you to take part in a trial to improve treatments for triple negative breast cancer.
+Your doctor or nurse might ask you to take part in a trial to improve treatment for triple negative breast cancer.

 Researchers are looking at different chemotherapy drugs and also combining them with targeted cancer drugs.